patternfly/training-scenarios/react-components/table-intro/step6.md

 b) <strong>Delete the rows and columns definitions in `App.js`.</strong>

 The table will now use the definitions imported from `data.js` instead.
-The code to delete should look like the following:
+The code to delete looks like the following:

 <pre class="file">
 const columns = [